Standard Contractual Clauses

 Purpose and scope

-This page explains when Wodby and its customers rely on Standard Contractual Clauses for restricted international transfers.
+This page explains when Wodby and its customers rely on Standard Contractual Clauses for restricted international transfers and provides annex-style supporting detail.

 This page supplements the Data Processing Agreement and describes the framework Wodby uses when customer personal data is transferred internationally and an appropriate transfer mechanism is required under applicable data protection law.